bowen-upenn/scene_graph_commonsense/README.md

 - [x] 1.
 Clean up the codes for integrating hierarchical classification as a portable module to other existing SOTA works in [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch)
 - [ ] 2.
 Release all pretrained model weights.
 - [ ] 3.
 Add unsupervised relation super-category clustering from pretrained GPT2, BERT, and CLIP token embeddings.
 - [ ] 4.
-Reduce class imbalance problem from long-tailed class distribution using the [TDE](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
+Address long-tailed class distribution problem using the [TDE](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
 - [ ] 5.
 Add energy-based learning [EBM](https://github.com/mods333/energy-based-scene-graph).
 - [ ] 6.
 Clean up the codes for efficient single-image inference.
 - [ ] 7.
 Clean up the codes for running experiments on the OpenImage V6 dataset.
 - [ ] 8.
 Refine all function headers and comments for better readability.
 - [ ] 9.
-We are currently working on an LVM-for-SGG algorithm and expect to release a preliminary manuscript within the next few months.
+We are currently working on a zero-shot LVM-for-SGG algorithm for open-world scenarios.
+We expect to release a preliminary manuscript and codes within the next few months, so please stay tuned for updates!

 ## Citation
 Please cite our works if you believe they have inspired your research.
 Thank you!